hofstra/coyote/_build/sources/_posts/2015-08-04-harding-wolf-coyote-trapping.md

 source: Internet Archive
 type: text
 tags:
-- Trickster
-- Women and Coyote
+- Coyote and conflicts with ranching
+- Pelt
+- Pest
+- Poison
 ---

-Harding, A. R. (Arthur Robert).
+(Harding, A. R. (Arthur Robert).
 1909. *Wolf and Coyote Trapping An Up-to-Date Wolf Hunter’s Guide, Giving the Most Successful Methods of Experienced Wolfers for Hunting and Trapping These Animals, Also Gives Their Habits in Detail.* Columbus, OH: A.R.
-Harding Publishers. http://archive.org
+Harding Publishers.) [https://archive.org/details/wolfcoyotetrappi00hard]
 ***
-FG Note:
+Note
 The images of coyotes in the books are of poor quality, but the book cover might make an interesting thumbnail:  https://goo.gl/KOlim3
 ***